Download our prospectus

 (Reference 1)

-• Holding executive leaders to account for the educational performance of the organisation and its pupils, and the effective and efficient performance management of staff
+• hold the Executive leaders to account for the educational performance and quality of the College, and for the performance of staff

 (Reference 2)